hacknation-mintwin/LabPilot/README.md

 Similarity Search is a Next.js app for AI/ML experiment ideation workflows, plus an MCP server package that exposes a search tool to external assistants.

+## Key Features

+- **Prompt-to-experiment discovery**: quickly surface related AI/ML experiments to reduce ideation time.
+- **Web app + MCP in one project**: use the UI directly or connect the same capability to assistants through MCP.
+- **Practical integration path**: includes API routes, environment setup, and deployment steps to go from local to production.
+- **Client-ready MCP server**: built for stdio workflows and easy setup with Cursor, Claude Desktop, and generic MCP clients.

 ## Repository Structure

 - `app/` - Next.js frontend and API routes